-The Kennedy Catholic International High School Program hosts students from all corners of the world including Japan, Spain, Korea, Germany, Australia, Denmark, Italy, France, Ethiopia, Canada, Sweden, Brazil, Switzerland, Hong Kong, Poland, Russia, Peru, Chad, Thailand, Indonesia, Hungary, Taiwan, French Guyana, and China, Azerbaijan, and Madagascar.
+The Kennedy Catholic International High School Program hosts students from all corners of the world including Japan, Spain, Korea, Germany, Australia, Denmark, Italy, France, Ethiopia, Canada, Sweden, Switzerland, Hong Kong, Poland, Russia, Peru, Chad, Thailand, Indonesia, Hungary, Taiwan, French Guyana, China, Azerbaijan, Madagascar, Saudi Arabia, American Samoa, Iran, Singapore, Turkey, Brazil, Canada, Austria, Cambodia, Vietnam, and Mala.

 International students wishing to participate in this program must:

 International students wishing to benefit from the American education experience as well as learn English as a foreign language may enroll in this program.
-Three pathways are offered for foreign students, and each gives a unique opportunity to learn the language and culture of the United States.
+Three tracks are offered for foreign students, and each gives a unique opportunity to learn the language and culture of the United States.
 International students will receive letter grades (A, B, C, D, and F) for courses in which they are enrolled at Kennedy Catholic.
 A diploma from Kennedy Catholic High School may be awarded if all Kennedy Catholic graduation and residency requirements are met.
 Residency requirements mean that Seniors (grade 12) must take and pass 7 Kennedy Catholic courses during Senior year.
-For international students wishing to attend college in the US, completion of the EFL (English as a Foreign Language) course will count as 1 credit of English.

-Placement is based on successful completion of Intermediate EFL courses with a minimum grade of 70% in each course (for returning students) and/or receiving a score of 43 or higher on the TOEFL and/or equivalent exam, writing test, and personal interview.
+Placement is based on successful completion of Intermediate ESL courses with a minimum grade of 70% in each course (for returning students) and/or receiving a score of 43-55 on the paper-based TOEFL and/or equivalent exam, writing test, and personal interview.

 AREA 3: Standard Program of Studies